artsandmetaphysics/goodlifeodyssey/_notes/homeric-hymns.md

 order: 3.5
 ---

 *The Homeric Hymns* are a collection of thirty-three hexameter poems which honor the ancient Greek gods.
-Modern scholars believe most of them were written sometime between 700 and 500 BCE, but a few may have been written later.
-Traditionally the hymns were believed to have been written by Homer.
+Modern scholars believe most of them were written between 700 and 500 BCE.
+The hymns were traditionally attributed to Homer.

-The Hymns vary in length from three to over five-hundred lines.
-Many of them are short, but a few are longer:
+The Hymns vary from three to over five-hundred lines.
+Here are the longest and most interesting hymns:

 <ol>
   <li value="2">Hymn to Demeter, Persephone and the origin of winter</li>